 The Admiral’s Health Services Administrator

-Mark’s overall focus as The Admiral’s Health Services Administrator is to oversee the operations, wellness and healthcare of The Admiral at the Lake.
-This includes The Harbors (assisted living), Skilled Nursing and Independent Living at The Admiral.
+Mark’s overall focus as The Admiral’s Health Services Administrator is to oversee the operations of The Harbors health center with additional involvement in the wellness and general healthcare support within The Admiral at the Lake.
+The Admiral at the Lake includes The Harbors (assisted living), Skilled Nursing and Independent Living at The Admiral.

 Mark has been busy working on some new projects at The Admiral at the Lake to continuously improve healthcare in the community.
 One of those projects is the Alzheimer’s Awareness program, Project Echo.